mitranim/jisp/readme.md

     (js "console.log('hello');")  ;;  console.log('hello');

-See `toplevel.jisp`.
+See `toplevel.jisp` and `macros.jisp`.

 ### Style

 Jisp is insensitive to whitespace, but humans don't read code by counting parens; we read it by indentation.
-Your indentation should reflect the nesting of expressions.
-Each vertical must only begin expressions which are parallel to each other; each level of nesting should be indented further to the right.
+Your indentation should reflect the nesting of expressions; in other words, the branches of execution.
+Each indent should only start the branches that are on the same level of nesting.

     ;; BAD, bad, misleading
     (def maketest condition